Close Your Eyes (band): Departure of Shane Raymond and Line in the Sand

+Line-up instability and break-up

 On May 4, 2014, longtime bassist and backing vocalist Sonny Vega announced his departure from the band with the following statement: "2014 has already been an amazing year.
 I've had some great business opportunities offered, mom had knee replacement surgery, and I got the best news in the world; I'm going to be a father!!!
 I can't wait to start this next chapter in my life.
 This is the reason I've decided to step down from my position in Close Your Eyes.
 My almost 10 years with the band have been nothing short of amazing.
 I can honestly say CYE saved my life and also gave me the opportunity to achieve things I only dreamed about.
 I wouldn't trade those memories for the world.
 To all the bands I've toured with, it has been an honor.
 To all the friends I've made on the road, thank you for the great times.
 To my CYEcrew, I wish you all the best.
 I'm stoked that Alex Whitten, someone who has been there from the beginning, is stepping up to the plate for me.
 And to all the fans I've been blessed to have, thank you for all of your support over the years.
 I love each and every one of you.
 Be excellent to each other."

 On December 15, 2014, it was announced that lead vocalist Sam Robinson had decided to leave the band and to continue his music career with a different project.
 Later that day it was announced that Close Your Eyes would be attending South By So What festival 2015 with the return of their original lead vocalist Shane Raymond.

 On July 16, 2015, bassist Alex Whitten posted on Facebook, "Shane and I are no longer a part of the headache that is Close Your Eyes.
 What Brett does with the band now is entirely up to him because it is his band and he has the right to do so, but after almost 10 years my hands are clean of it."
 Not long after their departure the band became inactive.

+Reunion

 On January 21, 2022, the band announced their comeback on their Facebook page.
 They will perform for the first time in over 6 years at the So What Music Festival in May.